Larry Slawson received his master's degree at UNC Charlotte. He specializes in Russian and Ukrainian history.

 Dissolution of the Raiders

 On 15 March 1943, the 1st Marine Raider Regiment was formed and incorporated all of the Raider Battalions under the command of Colonel Liversedge.
 Unfortunately for the Raiders, Marine high-command along with the Navy began to use the Raiders Regiment alongside other infantry units as support (in particular, during the campaign involving New Georgia).
-By February 1944, the regiment was re-designated as the 4th Marines, and was commissioned as a regular Marine Corps infantry unit.
-Despite all of their training and expertise with amphibious warfare, the high-command felt that “normal” Marines could still carry out the work conducted by the Raiders; thus, ending the Raiders after only two years of military service.
+By February 1944, the regiment was re-designated as the 4th Marines and was commissioned as a regular Marine Corps infantry unit.
+Despite all of their training and expertise in amphibious warfare, the high command felt that “normal” Marines could still carry out the work conducted by the Raiders; thus, ending the Raiders after only two years of military service.

 Re-establishment of the Marine Raiders

-In 2014, approximately seventy-years from the date that the original Raiders were decommissioned, the Marine Special Operations Regiment announced that it would be renamed the “Marine Raiders,” in honor of their World War Two counterparts.
+In 2014, approximately seventy years from the date that the original Raiders were decommissioned, the Marine Special Operations Regiment announced that it would be renamed the “Marine Raiders,” in honor of their World War II counterparts.
 The announcement became official on 19 June 2015.